Discovering the Onyx Collection: A Journey into Brewing Perfection

 If you happen to see this one offered up again from Onyx, or any variety of Panama Typica for that matter, I suggest you grab it because it will be gone too soon.

-It’s clear to see why the Colombia Aponte Village coffee from the Onyx collection is a fan favorite as it offers a well-rounded and balanced cup of coffee.
+It’s clear to see why the Colombia Aponte Village coffee from the Onyx collection is a fan favorite, as it offers a well-rounded and balanced cup of coffee.

 Colombia Aponte Village coffee from Onyx Coffee Lab.

-Farmed by the Inga, an indigenous community, it has a lovely sweet profile and is an offering Onyx Coffee Lab has been able to source successfully for the past five years in Colombia.
+Farmed by the Inga, an indigenous community, it has a lovely sweet profile and is an offering that Onyx Coffee Lab has been able to source successfully for the past five years in Colombia.

-This coffee, although it may just taste like a good cup of coffee really shows you the care that goes into building relationships and sourcing coffee.
+This coffee, although it may just taste like a good cup of coffee, really shows you the care that goes into building relationships and sourcing coffee.

 This coffee from Onyx is so much more than just a good cup of coffee.